 The most important thing you can do is to listen without judging, respect her decisions, and help her to find ways to become stronger and safer.

-Lesbian, gay, bisexual, transgender, and queer individuals (LGBTQ) may experience intimate partner abuse in same or opposite sex relationships.
+Lesbian, gay, bisexual, transgender, intersex, queer and asexual individuals (LGBTIQA) may experience intimate partner abuse or family violence in their relationships.

 Family violence can occur in all sorts of relationships.
 It is important to remember that regardless of your sexuality or gender identity, if you experience violence it is never your fault and you do not have to put up with it.

-Specialist support services are needed to support LGBTQ experiencing family violence and more research needs to be done into the experiences and needs of people of diverse sex, sexuality and gender.
+Specialist support services are needed to support LGBTIQA experiencing family violence and more research needs to be done into the experiences and needs of people of diverse sex, sexuality and gender.

 The following services may also be able to assist you.

 VAC offers a variety of services around family violence including men’s behaviour change programs for all perpetrators who identify as male, as well as flexible funding packages for LGBTIQA people experiencing family violence.

 Mon: 9am-7pm, Tues-Thurs: 9am -9pm Fri: 9am – 5pm